-Rethinking refrigerated truck bodies & trailers with composites
+Composites for refrigerated truck bodies & trailers

 The trucking industry is one of the most critical industries in the US, playing a crucial role in every key supply chain, from medical to defense.
 The industry is constantly searching for ways of improving overall vehicle efficiencies without compromising long life cycles.
 For example, reducing weight provides fuel savings which can be converted into better efficiency or increased cargo loads, and materials which provide better thermal insulation can further improve fuel efficiency.
 Here Roger Gastineau, our North American sales representative explores how using composites in refrigerated trailers can help the American trucking industry improve its fuel efficiency and transport more cargo.

 Swapping out steel and aluminum parts in truck bodies and trailers with composite parts provides several key advantages, such as weight savings, improved corrosion resistance, and improved thermal insulation.